Welcome to our Electrolysis information page.

 We appreciate that there’s a lot of information here, we’ve actually added as much as possible to cover the vast amount of questions we receive each day and give honest and transparent explanations.
 Once you have read through everything and wish to carry on to have treatment, please complete and submit the Application for Treatment on the page.
 Thank you

 Electrolysis is the only FDA,/Medically approved method of permanent hair removal.
 This life-changing treatment is performed by inserting a very fine, flexible needle into each follicle.
 A tiny amount of current is released which destroys the lower part of the follicle.
 Electrolysis is suitable for any gender, any skin tone and any hair colour.
 It is perfect for dealing with white, grey or non-pigmented hairs that other methods cannot treat.
 More people have had their lives changed by electrolysis than can possibly be imagined.
 Electrolysis was discovered by Dr Charles Michel, Ophthalmologist, in 1875 when he used it to remove ingrown eyelashes.
-He discovered that once these follicles had been successfully treated with electrolysis they were permanently destroyed and did not produce another lash or hair.
 Since that first treatment, electrolysis has been refined and perfected into the modern methods used around the world today.

 I tried Electrolysis once, it didn’t work.

 This is a bit like going to the gym once and expecting to walk out with a supermodel body.
 Not going to happen (sadly) Electrolysis is progressive, it takes time, patience, dedication from both electrologist and client for permanent results which are truly life changing.

 I have facial hair.
 Why?
 What can I do about it?

 Androgen/Testosterone/Hormone Imbalance led superfluous facial hair in ladies.